Sumcheck-based delegation of quantum computing to rational server: Conclusion

 \subsection{Discussion}

-A similar idea of Sec.~\ref{IIIC} can be used to construct a single-server rational delegated quantum computing protocol with a constant reward gap for {\sf BQP} if we assume that the LWE problem is hard for polynomial-time quantum computing.
-Note that the hardness of the LWE problem is widely believed in the fields of quantum cryptography~\cite{M18,CCKW19,GV19} and modern cryptography~\cite{R09}.
+An idea similar to that in Sec.~\ref{IIIC} can be used to construct a single-server rational delegated quantum computing protocol with a constant reward gap for {\sf BQP} if we assume that the LWE problem is hard for polynomial-time quantum computing.
+Note that the hardness of the LWE problem is widely accepted in the fields of quantum cryptography~\cite{M18,CCKW19,GV19} and modern cryptography~\cite{R09}.
 To this end, we utilize Mahadev's result in Ref.~\cite{M18}.
 Recently, for all {\sf BQP} problems, Mahadev has constructed an interactive argument system with a constant completeness-soundness gap under the hardness assumption on LWE problems.
-In other words, for any language $L\in${\sf BQP}, there exists {\red a} polynomial-time classical verifier {\red interacting with} a polynomial-time quantum prover{\red,} such that {\red for inputs $x$,} if $x\in L$, then there exists a {\sf BQP} prover's strategy, where the verifier accepts with probability at least $c'$, and if $x\notin L$, then for any {\sf BQP} prover's strategy, the verifier accepts with probability at most $s'$.
-Here, $c'-s'$ is at least a constant. {\red We denote this interaction between the prover and the verifier as $\pi'_L$ for the language $L\in${\sf BQP}.} In Mahadev's interactive argument system, the prover's computational ability is bounded by polynomial-time quantum computing regardless of whether $x\in L$ or $x\notin L$.
+In other words, for any language $L\in${\sf BQP}, there exists a polynomial-time classical verifier interacting with a polynomial-time quantum prover, such that for inputs $x$, if $x\in L$, then there exists a {\sf BQP} prover's strategy, where the verifier accepts with probability of at least $c'$, and if $x\notin L$, then for any {\sf BQP} prover's strategy, the verifier accepts with probability of at most $s'$.
+Here, $c'-s'$ is at least a constant.
+We denote this interaction between the prover and verifier as $\pi'_L$ for the language $L\in${\sf BQP}.
+In Mahadev's interactive argument system, the prover's computational ability is bounded by polynomial-time quantum computing regardless of whether $x\in L$ or $x\notin L$.